FAQ

 The Linux versions listed above apply only to the amd64, arm64, and armv6/v7 architectures.
 For other architectures, please refer to the official Golang documentation.
 For more details on supported operating systems, please visit the official Golang documentation: https://go.dev/wiki/MinimumRequirements.

-You can access ezBookkeeping directly through your web browser.
+If you’ve already deployed the ezBookkeeping server program, you can access ezBookkeeping directly through your web browser.
 The table below lists the minimum browser versions required for each ezBookkeeping release.

 ezBookkeeping Version Minimum Chrome Version Minimum Edge Version Minimum Firefox Version Minimum Safari Version